The following information below is from the province’s COVID-19 Public Health Guidance for K-12 School Settings.

 - They have recently travelled outside Canada

 Parents/guardians must ensure they complete the daily health check with their child before boarding a District bus.
-Schools provide families the daily health check form which must be filled out and returned to the school (one time only).
-Please see below for important instructions prior to riding the bus.
 The District appreciates your attention and cooperation regarding health and safety.

 Important instructions for your child’s first bus ride to school: